Insights Desk

 NYC Construction Deaths Hit a 10-Year High

-Brooklyn recorded 11,980 crashes and 63 traffic deaths in 2023.
+Brooklyn recorded 22,890 crashes and 49 traffic deaths in 2023, more than any other NYC borough.

-Brooklyn's 10 Deadliest Intersections
+Brooklyn's 10 Most Dangerous Intersections

 The Brooklyn Bridge corridor sees frequent collisions at its approach intersections, with pedestrians and cyclists facing disproportionate risk at merge points on both the Manhattan and Brooklyn sides.